doguilmak/Satellite-Tracking-with-Frame-Transformations/README.md

     b0*sin(E);
     zeros(1, length(ST))]

-The transformation from the OR orbital frame to the right-ascension frame RA reads:
+The transformation from the $OR$ orbital frame to the right-ascension frame $RA$ reads:

 $$rECI = R_z(-\Omega) ⋅ R_x(-i) ⋅ R_z(-\omega) ⋅ e^{OR}$$